mParticle/docs/src/pages/developers/dsr-api/v3/index.md

 2. Update the `api_version` to 3.0.
 3. Update the format in the `subject_identities` element as described [below.](#the-subject_identities-object)
 4. Change the format of the `opendsr.mparticle.com` extensions as described [below.](#the-subject_identities-object)
-5. If you include `mpid` in the `opendsr.mparticle.com` extensions, you must not incude any other identities.
+5. If you include `mpid` in the `opendsr.mparticle.com` extensions, you must not include any other identities.

 ## Endpoint